scriptkitties/fglt/README.md

 All content is released under the CC-BY-SA license, unless explicitly stated otherwise on a given page.

-### Sourcecode
+### Source code

-The sourcecode is all released under the GNU General Public License, which can be found in LICENSE.
+The source code is all released under the GNU General Public License, which can be found in LICENSE.